finn-no/Diffuse/README.md

 ```

 ### Updating your table- or collectionView
-These extensions lets you reload your `UITableView` or `UICollectionView` with the changes given by the outcome of the diff.
+These extensions let you reload your `UITableView` or `UICollectionView` with the changes given by the outcome of the diff.
 The parameter `updateDataSource` lets you update your datasource before the changes are applied to the view.

 Note that this method also has a parameter for selecting which section within the table- or collectionview these changes should be applied to.
 If not specified it defaults to section `0`.